Closed

 What is the Managed Forest Tax Incentive Program?

-This program offers a property tax reduction for eligible forest land in Ontario.
-It supports approved Managed Forest Plans and related forest stewardship activities.
+The Managed Forest Tax Incentive Program provides a property tax reduction for eligible forest landowners in Ontario.
+It supports approved Managed Forest Plans for forest stewardship, including plan preparation, progress reporting and renewal.

 How much funding can be received?